P2BPL/jenkins-x-pluralsight-helper-scripts/readme.md

 `GCP_PROJECT=your-gcp-project-name ./create-cluster.sh`

-The script will set up gcloud so it's ready to go, and then it will create a k8s cluster using Terraform followed by `jx boot` to install Jenkins X. You will get some prompts on the command line both from `terraform apply` and `jx boot`
+The script will set up your gcloud config, and then it will create a k8s cluster using Terraform followed by `jx boot` to install Jenkins X. You will get some prompts on the command line both from `terraform apply` and `jx boot` which are explained in module 3.

-**Do not delete `the environment-ps-jx-cluster-dev` directory**.
-It will be created the first time you run the script and needs to stay there for subsequent executions.
-If you accidentally delete it then you can clone it into the project root using `git clone git@github.com:${YOUR_GIT_USERNAME}/environment-ps-jx-cluster-dev`.
-JX will give merge conflicts if it exists in your GitHub account already but isn't local.

 To destroy your cluster run:

 `GCP_PROJECT=your-gcp-project-name ./destroy-cluster.sh`

+Destroying really will destroy all your infrastructure, even buckets with backups of your Jenkins X installation.
+Because of this you should manually delete the `environment-ps-jx-cluster-dev` repository from your GitHub account.
+That way if you create again you will get a clean slate and a new repo.
+Re-using the existing one after recreating the infrastructure could cause errors.

 ### Troubleshooting Terraform